-There are still some cases that are charged on paper while Medicaid, Medicare, and most of the insurance companies accept electronic claims, as the necessary charging strategy.
+There are still some cases that are charged on paper while Medicaid, Medicare, and most insurance companies accept electronic claims, as the necessary charging strategy.
 The 837-P is an electronic version of CMS-1500.
 The P stands for professional configuration.
 An expert physician billing services sometimes have numerous job responsibilities as compared to institutional or hospital billers.

 Hospital billing or institutional charging is in charge of cases formed for work done by specialty nursing offices, hospitals, and several organizations for outpatient and inpatient administrations.
 Furthermore, it includes the usage of equipment and supplies, radiology services, laboratory services, and various charges.

-As hospital coding is extremely complex than ASC coding, this could be one of the reasons for why coding of institutional cases is carried only by coders.
+As hospital coding is extremely complex than ASC coding, this could be one of the reasons why coding of institutional cases is carried out only by coders.
 Therefore, it is understood that hospital and physician billing needs expert billers and coders for greater reimbursement and increased profit.
-In addition to this, it could impact positively on revenue cycle management.
+In addition to this, it could impact positively revenue cycle management.

 Stuck on medical billing?
 Know what are challenges in Credentialing, Charge Entry, Payment Posting, Benefits/Eligibility Verification, Prior Authorization, Filing claims, AR Follow-Ups, Old AR, Claim Denials, resubmitting rejections with Medical Billing Companies – Medical Billers and Coders.